MrJackSpade/adaptive-p-docs/sections/03_related_work.md

 - 2-3 mid-range candidates + low cluster with gap (competitive choice with tail)
 - Many low-probability tokens with no clear leader (creative opportunity)

 Adaptive-P's transformation handles each case appropriately.
-The unbounded negative logits prevent clustered low tokens from accumulating probability (the Gaussian/XTC failure mode).
+The unbounded negative logits prevent clustered low tokens from accumulating probability (the XTC failure mode).
 The quadratic core provides fine differentiation among close competitors.

 > **Graph [G-5]: Selective Redistribution on Real Distribution**
 > *Use the "prestigious" sample (22 tokens: one at 0.30, rest at 0.02-0.10).
 Show how the exponential dropoff prevents clustered low tokens from accumulating probability.
 Contrast with what uniform redistribution would produce.*